FesoVel/Crypto-Resources/README.md

 A curated list of cryptcurrency related resources.
-All links are manually added and the data is available in JSON and XML formats.
+All resource links are manually added and the data is available in JSON and XML formats.

 ## Contents